RACE DETAILS - Lake Meridian Tri

 10:30 AM Awards

 Awards will be given to the Sprint, Super Sprint, and Olympic athletes.
 We’ll award the top-3 men and women of each race.
 Then top 5 in 5 year age groups in the Sprint and Olympic and top 3 in 5 year age groups in the Super Sprint.
 And the top 3 relays in each race.
+Top three overall Clydesdale and Athena athletes will be honored in the Olympic race.
 The awards when the majority of the field has finished for each race at approx. 10:30 AM.
 All finishers will receive a Lake Meridian medal.

 Relay team must consist of at least two members (one person CAN NOT compete in all three legs of a relay).
 A relay team will be assigned one bib number: the swimmer will pick up the swim cap and timing chip, the biker will pick up the bike number and helmet stickers and the runner will pick up the bib number.
 Relay teams will transfer the timing chip and ankle strap at their transition spot in the transition area.
 Relay members don’t have to stay in that area during the entire race, but you must transfer your chips there!
 All three relay members will receive a finisher medal and a t-shirt.
 (Please have a team members come to the finish for their medals).